Chaitalykundu/Web-Development/01-HTML/1-Basics/13-Anchor-and-Navigation/Theory/2-Link-color.md

+# Overview

+- HTML Link Colors
+- Default color
+- Change link color
+  - Unvisited link
+  - Visited link
+  - Hovered link
+  - Active link
+- Link Buttons

+&nbsp;

+&nbsp;

+&nbsp;

+# HTML Link Colors

 An HTML link is displayed in a different color depending on whether it has been visited, is unvisited, or is active.

-# HTML Link Colors

 &nbsp;

+# Default color

 By default, links will appear as follows in all browsers: